rikenshah/RoommateFinder/README.md

 7. Start the application by typing `npm start`.
 This will start the server at `localhost:8080`.

 ### Use Cases

 #### Recommendations

+To give recommendations of the potential roommates to a user who is searching for one, we have used combination of K-means-clustering and k-nearest-neighbours algorithm.
+The goal of the combination algorithm was to reduce latency by increasing the performance of the system when the number of users in the system increases.
+The computational overhead can be significantly reduced by using such combination algorithm.

 #### Chat